 - a pinch of five spice

-- 1 tablespoon Ibarra chocolate, divided ( or grated 85% organic dark chocolate)
+- 2 tbsp Ibarra chocolate divided ( or grated 85% organic dark chocolate)

 - In a mixer with whip or scraper attachment add softened butter and fine sugar.

-- Mix butter and sugar together until pale yellow and forming ribbons by creaming on medium speed for approximately 3 minutes.
+- Mix butter and sugar together until pale yellow and forms ribbons by creaming on medium speed for approximately 3 minutes.

 - Add the whole eggs, one at a time to loosen mixture.
 Add flour, pinch of salt & fresh cracked grains of paradise and vanilla extract.